hariharanklm/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 ```
 /*
 Program to implement the the Logistic Regression Model to Predict the Placement Status of Student.
-Developed by : Hariharan M
+Developed by : SV ROHITHKUMAR
-RegisterNumber : 212221220015
+RegisterNumber : 212221230084
 */

 import pandas as pd